paritytech/polkadot/roadmap/implementors-guide/guide.md

     1. check that each candidate corresponds to a scheduled core and that they are ordered in ascending order by `ParaId`.
     1. check the backing of the candidate using the signatures and the bitfields.
     1. create an entry in the `PendingAvailability` map for each backed candidate with a blank `availability_votes` bitfield.
-    1. Return a `Vec<CoreIndex>` of all scheduled cores of the list of passed assignments that a backed candidate was successfully included for.
+    1. Return a `Vec<CoreIndex>` of all scheduled cores of the list of passed assignments that a candidate was successfully backed for.
   * `enact_candidate(relay_parent_number: BlockNumber, AbridgedCandidateReceipt)`:
     1. If the receipt contains a code upgrade, Call `Paras::schedule_code_upgrade(para_id, code, relay_parent_number + config.validationl_upgrade_delay)`.
 [TODO] Note that this is safe as long as we never enact candidates where the relay parent is across a session boundary.
 In that case, which we should be careful to avoid with contextual execution, the configuration might have changed and the para may de-sync from the host's understanding of it.
     1. Call `Paras::note_new_head` using the `HeadData` from the receipt and `relay_parent_number`.